Realiserad/fish-ai/DEVELOPMENT.md

 If you want to contribute, I recommend to read [`ARCHITECTURE.md`](https://github.com/Realiserad/fish-ai/blob/main/ARCHITECTURE.md) first.

+There are some hardcoded references in this GitHub repository that you may want to erase using `ops/fork.fish` if you decide to maintain your own fork.

 To create a virtual environment with the tools needed for development, simply run `uv sync`.
 When using an editor such as Zed, everything should work out of the box.